solliancenet/azure-synapse-analytics-day/04-high-performance-analysis.md

 5. Repeat the same actions for the `wwi_perf.FactSale_Fast` table and note the `DISTRIBUTION = HASH ( [CustomerKey] )` option used to distribute the table.

-This is the key difference that has such a significant impact on the performance of the last two queries.
-Because `wwi_perf.FactSale_Slow` is distributed in a round-robin fashion; each customer's data will end up living in multiple (if not all) distributions.
+This is the critical difference that has such a significant impact on the last two queries' performance.
+Because `wwi_perf.FactSale_Slow` is distributed in a round-robin fashion, each customer's data will end up living in multiple (if not all) distributions.
 When our query needs to consolidate each customer's data, a lot of data movement will occur between the distributions.
 This is what slows down the query significantly.

 On the other hand, `wwi_perf.FactSale_Fast` is distributed using the hash of the customer identifier.
 This means that each customer's data will end up living in a single distribution.
-When the query needs to consolidate each customer's data, there is virtually no data movement occurring between distributions, which makes the query very fast.
+When the query needs to consolidate each customer's data, virtually no data movement occurs between distributions, which makes the query very fast.

 > By default, tables are Round Robin-distributed, enabling users to create new tables without deciding on the distribution.
 In some workloads, Round Robin tables have acceptable performance.
 However, in many cases, selecting a distribution column will perform much better.
 >
 > A round-robin distributed table distributes table rows evenly across all distributions.
 The assignment of rows to distributions is random.
 Unlike hash-distributed tables, rows with equal values are not guaranteed to be assigned to the same distribution.
-As a result, the system sometimes needs to invoke a data movement operation to better organize your data before it can resolve a query.
+As a result, the system sometimes needs to invoke a data movement operation to better organize your data before resolving a query.
 This extra step can slow down your queries.
 For example, joining a round-robin table usually requires reshuffling the rows, which is a performance hit.

-Finally, the reason why the first two queries (the counts) were not that far apart performance-wise is because none of them incurred any data movement (each distribution just reported its local counts and then the results were aggregated).
+Finally, the first two queries (the counts) were not that far apart performance-wise because none of them incurred any data movement (each distribution just reported its local counts, and then the results were aggregated).

 This simple example demonstrates one of the core challenges of modern, massively distributed data platforms - solid design.
-You witnessed first-hand how one decision taken at table design time can have a significant influence on the performance of queries.
+You witnessed first-hand how one decision taken at table design time can significantly influence the performance of queries.
 You also got a glimpse of Azure Synapse Analytics' raw power: the more efficient table design enabled a non-trivial query involving more than 80 million records to execute in just a few seconds.